tankbottoms/juice-docs-v2/src/pages/index.md

         <div class="card__body">
           <p>
             Learn about <a href="https://juicebox.money/p/juicebox">the DAO</a> building
-            Juicebox and the ecosystem around it (and its partners).
+            Juicebox and the ecosystem around it.
           </p>
         </div>
         <div class="card__footer">